sambacha/refarch-kc-ms/fleet-ms/README.md

 ### Run on IBM Cloud with Kubernetes Service

 We are deploying the simulator on the kubernetes service.
-To define your kubernetes service [see our explanations here.](https://github.com/ibm-cloud-architecture/refarch-kc/blob/master/docs/prepare-ibm-cloud.md)
+To define your IBM Kubernetes Service (IKS) [see our explanations here.](https://github.com/ibm-cloud-architecture/refarch-kc/blob/master/docs/prepare-ibm-cloud.md)

 We use Helm to install the fleetms service.
-The commands are
+The commands are described below:

 ```
 # be sure to be connect to your kubernetes cluster: